 Remember, these are not the only negative impacts that may occur if you are the victim of a slip and fall accident, and in most cases, your family will also experience significant losses and negative consequences.

 Firstly, it is best to create a paper trail and make sure that your account of the accident is down on paper.
 Photographs with the relevant details (i.e., what caused the fall) and eyewitness accounts are important as well.
 If the slip-and-fall took place at a business, the owner may want a report filled out.
 Because Arizona state law does not require such a report, as experienced Phoenix personal injury lawyers, we advise that you get input from your lawyer first.

 There are statutes of limitations that apply to any personal injury case, including premises liability.
 If your injury was due to a property defect, you may have two years to file a claim.
 However, in some cases, it may be as little as 180 days, depending on who the owner or property manager was at the time the injury occurred.
 Claims against government or public entities have an especially short window in which to file.

-Being the victim of a dangerous premises can be very disruptive.
-You could be facing time off work, disabilities, and other inconveniences in addition to mounting medical bills.
+Being the victim of a serious accident is disruptive.
+You could be facing time off work, restricted movement, and other inconveniences in addition to mounting medical bills.
 All of these things can cause a real hindrance to you and your loved ones.

-At Breyer Law Offices, P.C., you will work with a Phoenix premises liability lawyer who will fight for your rights and work hard to get you the compensation that you need and deserve.
-Call today for a free attorney consultation.
+At The Husband & Wife Law Team, you will work with a Phoenix premises liability lawyer who will fight for your rights and work hard to get you the compensation that you need and deserve.
+Call (602) 457-6222 today for a free consultation.

 Recent Arizona Premises Liability Case Results